 Accounting for credit losses.
-The Financial Accounting Standards Board's (FASB) Accounting Standards Update (ASU) 2016-13-Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, as amended, is effective for private entities-including colleges, universities, and other not-for-profits (NFPs) applying FASB guidance-for fiscal years beginning after December 15, 2022 (fiscal 2024 for most higher education institutions).
-While certain instruments are excluded from the scope of the ASU-such as receivables from donors and federal research sponsors accounted for as contributions under FASB Topic 958, as well as loans and receivables between entities under common control-the ASU applies to most financial assets measured at amortized cost, such as student and patient care accounts receivable, loans and notes receivable, as well as programmatic loans made by NFPs.
+The Financial Accounting Standards Board's (FASB's) Accounting Standards Update (ASU) 2016-13-Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, as amended, is effective for private entities-including NFPs-for fiscal years beginning after December 15, 2022 (fiscal 2023 for NFPs reporting on a calendaryear basis).
+While certain instruments are excluded from the scope of the ASU-such as receivables from donors and federal research sponsors accounted for as contributions under FASB Topic 958, as well as loans and receivables between entities under common control-the ASU applies to most financial assets measured at amortized cost, such as patient care accounts receivable, loans and notes receivable, as well as programmatic loans made by NFPs.

 Under existing standards, a credit loss is recognized when it is probable it has been incurred (generally after inception of the asset).
-By contrast, the ASU requires-generally upon inception of the asset-recognition of losses expected over the contractual term of the asset, even if the risk of loss is currently remote.
+By contrast, the ASU requires-generally upon inception of the asset recognition of losses expected over the contractual term of the asset, even if the risk of loss is currently remote.
 Accordingly, an entity's process for determining expected losses in accordance with the ASU considers not only historical information, but also current economic conditions and reasonable and supportable forecasts about future conditions (with reversion to historical loss information for future periods beyond those that can be reasonably forecast).

 Accounting for crypto assets.
-Crypto assets have gradually gained acceptance in higher education, particularly as a mode for donor payments and as investments.
-Colleges and universities applying FASB guidance may already reflect such assets held directly-or indirectly through underlying investment funds-at fair value in their financial statements.
-FASB's ASU 2023-08, Accounting for and Disclosure of Crypto Assets, introduces Subtopic 350-60, which addresses accounting and disclosure requirements for certain crypto assets.
-The guidance is effective for all entities in fiscal years beginning after December 15, 2024 (fiscal 2026 for most higher education institutions).
+Crypto assets have gradually gained acceptance in the NFP sector, particularly as a mode for donor payments and as investments.
+NFPs may already reflect such assets held directly-or indirectly through underlying investment funds-at fair value in their financial statements.
+FASB's Accounting Standards Update (ASU) 2023-08, Accounting for and Disclosure of Crypto Assets, introduces Subtopic 350-60, which addresses accounting and disclosure requirements for certain crypto assets.
+The guidance is effective for all entities in fiscal years beginning after December 15, 2024 (fiscal 2025 for NFPs reporting on a calendar-year basis).
 Under the ASU, holdings of crypto assets that are within the scope of the ASU, such as bitcoin and ether, are measured at fair value and subject to certain presentation and disclosure requirements.

-- Under Topic 958, in-scope crypto assets may qualify to be presented as part of investments in the institution's statement of financial position and related investment return in the statement of activities, subject to certain disclosures.
-However, in-scope crypto assets cannot be combined with other intangible assets and related changes therein if the institution reports such line items in the statements of financial position and activities, respectively.
-The ASU does not address classification of fair value changes of inscope crypto assets in the statement of activities.
-Accordingly, institutions may present such changes within operating or nonoperating activities depending on the institution's policy and consistent with whether such changes are presented as part of investment return. - In the statement of cash flows, cash receipts from the near-immediate liquidation of donated crypto assets are classified as financing activities if donorrestricted for long-term investment or capital purposes, or as operating activities if no such donor restrictions are imposed. - Required disclosures for each significant crypto asset holding include name, cost basis and method used, fair value, and number of units, and, subject to certain exceptions, information about changes in such holdings during the year.
+Under Topic 958, in-scope crypto assets may qualify to be presented as part of investments in the organization's statement of financial position and related investment return in the statement of activities, subject to certain disclosures.
+However, in-scope crypto assets cannot be combined with other intangible assets and related changes therein if the organization reports such line items in the statements of financial position and activities, respectively.
+The ASU does not address classification of fair value changes of in-scope crypto assets in the statement of activities.
+Accordingly, NFPs that present an intermediate measure of operations may present such changes within operating or nonoperating activities depending on the NFP's policy and consistent with whether such changes are presented as part of investment return.

+- In the statement of cash flows, cash receipts from the near-immediate liquidation of donated crypto assets are classified as financing activities if donorrestricted for long-term investment or capital purposes, or as operating activities if no such donor restrictions are imposed. - Required disclosures for each significant crypto asset holding include name, cost basis and method used, fair value, and number of units and, subject to certain exceptions, information about changes in such holdings during the year.
 Additional disclosures are also required for holdings subject to contractual sale restrictions as of the statement of financial position date.
 For holdings that are not individually significant, aggregate cost basis and fair value information can be presented.